Global Vision Transformer Pruning with Hessian-Aware Saliency: NViT Performance

 \subsection{Pruning analysis on ImageNet-1K}

-We evaluate our pruning method on the challenging ImageNet-1K benchmark, using the DEIT-Base model pretrained with CNN distillation as the starting point.
-The model size, run time speedup and accuracy of the state-of-the-art methods and our method are compared in Table~\ref{tab:full_compress}.
-The training and finetuning hyperparameters can be found in Appendix~\ref{ap:hyper}, and details for our pruning configurations can be found in Appendix~\ref{ap:config}.
+We apply our pruning method on the challenging ImageNet-1K benchmark, using the DeiT-Base model pretrained with CNN distillation as the starting point to achieve a family of NViT models.
+The training and finetuning hyperparameters can be found in Appendix~\ref{ap:hyper}.

-For best insights, we conduct pruning in four configurations, where we refer to our pruning scheme as Novel ViT Pruning (NVP): \begin{itemize}[leftmargin=*] \item \textbf{NVP-B} aims to match the accuracy of DEIT-B model, which achieves an 1.86$\times$ speedup and a 2.57$\times$ reduction on FLOPs over DEIT-B with neglectable 0.07\% accuracy drop.
-It also achieves a 2.25$\times$ further FLOPs reduction over the more efficient SWIN-B transformer under same accuracy. \item \textbf{NVP-H} aims to half the run time latency of DEIT-B, with only 0.4\% accuracy loss.
-It also achieves 1.41$\times$ further reduction on FLOPs over SWIN-S with similar accuracy. \item \textbf{NVP-S} aims to match the latency of DEIT-S model, with $1 \%$ higher accuracy. \item \textbf{NVP-T} aims to match the latency of DEIT-T model, with $1.7 \%$ higher accuracy. \end{itemize}
+\textbf{Comparing with existing models.} We compare the model size, run time speedup and accuracy of the state-of-the-art manually designed ViT models and our pruned models in Table~\ref{tab:full_compress}.
+For best insights, we conduct pruning in four configurations.
+Note that all these 4 configuration are achieved from the same pretrained DeiT-Base model in a single global pruning run, each finetuned from a checkpoint snapshot after different pruning steps.
+Details for our pruning configurations can be found in Appendix~\ref{ap:config}. \begin{itemize}[leftmargin=*] \item \textbf{NViT-B} aims to match the accuracy of DeiT-B model, which achieves an 1.86$\times$ speedup and a 2.57$\times$ reduction on FLOPs over DeiT-B with neglectable 0.07\% accuracy drop.
+It also achieves a lossless 2.25$\times$ further FLOPs reduction over the more efficient SWIN-B model. \item \textbf{NViT-H} aims to half the latency of DeiT-B, with only 0.4\% accuracy loss.
+It also achieves 1.41$\times$ further reduction on FLOPs over SWIN-S with similar accuracy. \item \textbf{NViT-S} matches DeiT-S latency, with $+1 \%$ accuracy. \item \textbf{NViT-T} matches DeiT-T latency, with $+1.7 \%$ accuracy. \end{itemize}

-The model size-accuracy tradeoff also outperforms previous model compression methods like SViTE and AutoFormer by a large margin.
-Since our pruning scheme supports the utilization of Ampere sparsity on advanced GPU architectures, with the help of Apex ASP~\citep{mishra2021accelerating}, an additional 5\% speedup can be achieved on our pruned models without further accuracy loss.
+Furthermore, the superiority of NViT over DeiT and SWIN \textbf{cannot be bridged} even after we finetune the pretrained models.
+For example, finetuning the pretrained DeiT-T, DeiT-S, and SWIN-T models for additional 300 epochs following the scheme of NViT finetuning will improve the accuracy to 75.0\%, 81.8\%, and 81.7\% respectively, which are still below what achieved by the corresponding NViT models.
+The lossless 1.9x model acceleration for DeiT-B with the NViT-B configuration has never been achieved from previous designs.